ray-project/ray/doc/source/ray-air/predictors.rst

 from_checkpoint
 ***************

-This method creates an :class:`~ray.train.predictor.Predictor` from a :class:`~ray.air.checkpoint.Checkpoint`.
+This method creates a :class:`~ray.train.predictor.Predictor` from a :class:`~ray.air.checkpoint.Checkpoint`.

 Examples of custom predictors